robertamuri/robertamuri/README.md

 # Hi there, I'm Roberta 👋

 ## 🚀 About Me
 I'm a Ph.D.
 Student based in Bologna, Italy.
 I have a passion for developing advanced selection algorithms that optimize decision-making processes and evaluating environmental and climate policies through a **local lens**.
-Currently, I'm focused on enhancing algorithmic efficiency and exploring innovative applications in real-world scenarios, particularly within environmental policy evaluation.
+Currently, I'm focused on exploring innovative applications in real-world scenarios, particularly within environmental policy evaluation.

 - 🔭 I’m currently working on a **Selection Algorithm** project aimed at improving data-driven decision-making and **Policy Evaluation** for environmental and climate initiatives.
 - 🌱 I’m learning **Machine Learning** and **Environmental Policy Analysis**.